espocrm/documentation/docs/development/di.md

 * `Espo\Modules\{ModuleName}\Binding`
 * `Espo\Custom\Binding`

+!!! note

-Note: The module order parameter is used when binding is processed.
+    The module order parameter is used when binding is processed.
 Meaning that modules with a lower order value will be processed first.

 CLI command to print all bindings: